mitchmac/ServerlessWP/readme.md

 ✅ Maintaining servers for WordPress can be a pain.
 Serverless hosting should be less work.

-✅ Small WordPress sites shouldn't cost much (or anything) to host.
+✅ Small WordPress sites shouldn't cost much (or anything) to host. **Vercel, Netlify, AWS, & PlanetScale have free tiers**.

 ✅ WordPress plugins and themes save time and should be extensively supported.